Why They Are Important to Business Analysts Regardless of the Approach Personas are one method…

 - Our Governance Solutions reflect Agile principles throughout, but their application is not restricted to Agile projects.
 (I.e., the governance is Agile, whether or not the project is.)
 These kinds of solutions may be used for Agile, hybrid, or other projects.

 - For large (enterprise) companies that build software products, governance is exercised at Project, Program, and Portfolio levels

 - The Project level refers to the work of a single Team

 - The Program level refers to the collaboration between Teams

 - The Portfolio level refers to the development and management of business initiatives that lead to program- and project-level work

 - We are providing guidance for governance at all levels, and for situations that also cross multiple Business Units

-- Our guidance is in the form of “Recipes,” which allow for customization while also providing enough prescriptive information to make their adoption easy.
+- Our guidance is in the form of “Solutions,” which allow for customization while also providing enough prescriptive information to make their adoption easy.
 (People want to know, “How do we do this?”
 We are answering that question for many different situations, in ways that allow them to tailor the solutions to their world.)